 plus those with offshore territories where there might be some question as to

-whether or not those territores are dependencies or not.
+whether or not those territories are dependencies or not.
 All the dependencies

-and quasi-dependecies are classified as "Included" as politically part of the
+and quasi-dependencies are classified as "Included" as politically part of the

 home country, or as distinct "Dependencies".
 The basic call is between